ecomp-shONgit/styloAH/README.md

 **big words**: The feature array will consist of big words, that means verbs and nouns.

-**head body coda**: Every token is evenly devided into a head, body and a tail.
+**head body coda**: Every word is evenly devided into a head, body and a tail.
 Example: "perfect" gives "pe rf ect".

 **all partitions**: Every token is splited into all possible permutations öletters distributed over head, body and tail.
 Example: "man" "m a n, ma n -, m an -".